nicholasBlits/WebsiteNeonTheme/README.md

 # Credits

 This file was entirely developed by me, and no other authors are to be credited as of the file's current state.
-Please refer any questions to either my LinkedIn (which uses the same name as listed in my GItHub username) or nicholasblits05@yahoo.com directly.
+Please refer any questions to either my LinkedIn (which uses the same name as listed in my GitHub username) or nicholasblits05@yahoo.com directly.
 Thank you.

 Updated Footnote: My LinkedIn (for simplicity's sake) can be found at the following link https://bit.ly/NBlitsLinkedIn